f-rivo/SC17_Developer_Lab/WRAP_UP.md

 ---------------------------------------

-## Wrap-up and Next Steps
+## Wrap-Up and Next Steps

-#### Close your RDP session

-You have completed all the steps of the Xilinx Developer Lab and you can now close the RDP session.
+You have successfully completed the SC17 Xilinx Developer Lab.
+Congratulations!

+Please now follow these steps to close your RDP session and stop your instance.

 * Click the 'X' icon in your RDP client window.

-#### Stop your F1 instance

 It is important to always stop or terminate AWS EC2 instances when you are done using them.
 This is a recommended best practice to avoid unwanted charges.